ccbristo/openxmlimports/README.md

 Possible Future Features
 --------------------------------------------------
+1. Support for max length on string columns.
+	- Will probably be in DSL for all columns, just only used by string columns.
+2. Support ignoring rows with no cells.
+3. Support for sheets which are not collection bound (No IList<>).
+	- Could put all root properties from the workbook object onto a details sheet
+	- Also support singleton on the workbook object
+4. User-friendly aliases for type names.
+This is probably part of a larger effort to support NH-like ITypes for coercion to/from OpenXml formats.
+	- May also need special support for decimals since excel may store them using scientific notation.
-1. Need good style sheet support.
+5. Need good style sheet support.
 Necessary to format dates correctly.
 	- This is implemented, but doesn't feel great yet.
 	- Would be nice if styling were more strongly typed in the configuration DSL.
 	- Add support for bold/italics/underline and all permutations out of the box.
-2. Support for sheets which are not collection bound (No IList<>).
-3. Need to support shared strings correctly.
-	- Mostly important on the import side.
-Exporting is handled by open xml SDK.
-	- Use the shared string table during exports.
-4. Support for non-nullable/required members
+6. Support for non-nullable/required members
+7. Support for identifying objects
+	- Would allow for cross-sheet references w/ out creating multiple objects
+	- Could maybe just assume this is always ok.
-5. Support for composite types
+8. Support for composite types
 	1. Ex:

 			class LimitSet